-Hydrating your skin from the outside is important and it is even more important that you complement this with hydration from the inside.
-Remember to add foods rich in magnesium, essential fatty acids and vitamin C to your diet, such as delicious chocolate, salmon, as well as other types of greasy fish.
+Hydrating your skin from the outside is important.
+It is even more important that you complement this with hydration from the inside.
+Remember to add foods rich in magnesium, essential fatty acids, and vitamin C to your diet, such as delicious chocolate, salmon, as well as other types of oily fish.

-Foods high in beta-carotene, for example, oranges, mango, and also carrots, normally supply your body from the inside with added moisture by helping to maintain it helping to naturally combat dry skin.
+Foods high in beta-carotene like oranges, mango, and carrots, normally supply your body from the inside with added moisture by helping to naturally combat dry skin.

 An apple a day also helps with keeping the face moisturized.
-This is because foods high in fiber help to keep water in your intestinal tracts for longer allowing more time for it to be absorbed into your system.
-One more substitute is the addition of Chia Seeds.
-Add them to your daily smoothie and don’t forget to include whole grains and natural yoghurt.
+This is because foods high in fiber help to keep water in your intestinal tracts longer, allowing more time for it to be absorbed into your system.
+One more substitute is chia seeds.
+Add them to your daily smoothie and include whole grains and natural yogurt.

-Losing moisture is inevitable and essential, but there are ways that you can retain as much moisture as possible.
+Losing moisture is inevitable, but there are ways that you can retain as much moisture as possible.

-Water does not hydrate your body, in fact, it dehydrates it because of the low concentration of sodium in it.
+Water does not hydrate your body—it dehydrates it because of the low concentration of sodium in it.
 Limit your bath or shower times and turn down the heat.
 The hotter the water, the dryer your skin.